 Yiadom-Boakye was born in 1977 in London, where she is currently based.
 She attended Central Saint Martins College of Art and Design, Falmouth College of Arts and the Royal Academy Schools.

-Yiadom-Boakye has had several important solo museum shows, most recently at the Haus der Kunst, Munich (October 2015) and The Serpentine Gallery, London (June 2015).
+Yiadom-Boakye has had several important solo museum shows, most recently at the Kunsthalle Basel, Switzerland (November 2016-February 2017); the Haus der Kunst, Munich, Germany (October 2015); and The Serpentine Gallery, London (June 2015).
 She was included in the Göteborg International Biennial for Contemporary Art (GIBCA): A Story Within a Story, at the Röda Sten Konsthall, Gothenburg, Sweden from September 12 - November 22, 2015 and The British Art Show 8, traveling to four venues between 2015 and 2017.
+Yiadom-Boakye will have a solo show at The New Museum of Contemporary Art, New York, NY opening April 2017.

 Recent group exhibitions include the Sharjah Biennial 12: The past, the present, and the possible (2015); The Encyclopedic Palace, at the 55th International Art Exhibition, La Biennale di Venezia (2013); The Ungovernables: 2012 New Museum Triennial, New Museum, New York (2012); the 11th Lyon Biennial of Contemporary Art, Lyon, France (2012).